tsumarios/Hardened-WebSocket-Server/README.md

 # Hardened-WebSocket-Server

-Simple PoC about adding a login layer for a WebSocket server.
+Simple PoC about adding a ticket-based authentication layer in a WebSocket server.